[Profile picture of Ruben Verborgh]

 Read more…

 Newspapers everywhere were quick to blame social media for some of 2016’s more surprising political events.
-However, filter bubbles, echo chambers, and unsubstiantiated claims are as old as humanity itself, so Facebook and friends have at most acted as amplifiers.
+However, filter bubbles, echo chambers, and unsubstantiated claims are as old as humanity itself, so Facebook and friends have at most acted as amplifiers.
 The real mystery is that, given our access to unprecedented technological means to escape those bubbles and chambers, we apparently still prefer convenient truths over a healthy diet of various information sources.
 Paradoxically, in a world where the Web connects people more closely than ever, its applications are pushing us irreconcilably far apart.
 We urgently need to re-invest in decentralized technologies to counterbalance the monopolization of many facets of the Web.
 Inevitably, this means trading some of the omnipresent luxuries we’ve grown accustomed to for forgotten basic features we actually need most.
 This is a complex story about the relationship between people and knowledge technology, the eye of the beholder, and how we cannot let a handful of companies act as the custodians of our truth.

 Read more…